How to Build an Emergency Savings FundPublished on September 30, 2021 by Daniel Azzoli

 3. Pay Off Your Debt

 Trying to reach your savings goal while simultaneously paying off debt can be a tricky task.
-If you’re carrying debt from a personal loan or credit card, you may want to focus on paying that off first before you start putting money towards your emergency savings.
+If you’re carrying debt from a personal loan or credit card, you may want to focus on paying that off first before you start putting money towards your emergency savings fund.
 But if you’re paying off a long-term loan with manageable rates and you have the room in your budget, you may be able to comfortably pay off your debt while still working towards your savings goals.
 Make sure to see what works best for you and make your decision accordingly.

 4. Automate Your Savings

-If your income and monthly expenses are fairly consistent, it might be a good idea to automate the saving process by setting up automatic transfers into your emergency savings fund.
-Set up these transfers to take place on your usual pay date or see if your workplace will deposit a portion of your paycheck directly into your savings account.
+If your income and monthly expenses are fairly consistent, it might be a good idea to automate the saving process by setting up automatic transfers into your emergency savings account.
+Set up these transfers to take place on your usual pay date or see if your workplace will deposit a portion of your paycheck directly into your emergency savings account.
 Just remember that this may not be the best option if your income or expenses fluctuate on a regular basis.

 Consider a Personal Line of Credit When Your Savings Fall Short in an Emergency

 As we’ve already mentioned, the process of putting together an emergency fund is a long one.
 It won’t happen overnight, and emergency expenses can pop up in the meantime.
-When this happens, you’re going to need to find a way of handling them, and you may want to consider using an unsecured loan or line of credit.
+When this happens, you’re going to need to find a way of handling them, and you may want to consider applying for an unsecured loan or line of credit.

 Keep in mind that all loans aren’t created equal – a myth we’ve dispelled on our blog in the past – and that there are some that won’t be suited to your particular needs.
-If you find yourself looking for a loan, check in with this guide to learn more about what to look for.

 Start Working Towards Your Emergency Savings Fund Today

 And remember, if you do run into a situation where you need immediate funds but haven’t built up your savings yet, consider looking into an unsecured loan or line of credit.
-It may be able to provide the safety net you need until you hit your savings goals!
-For more information on borrowing money online as well as other useful financial tips, visit the CreditFresh blog to learn more today.
+It may be able to provide the financial safety net you need until you hit your savings targets!
+For more information on borrowing money online as well as other useful financial tips, visit the CreditFresh blog to learn today.